 It also maintains an ideal soil pH level of between 6.0 to 6.8.
 This rating sets a neutral point, which helps plants successfully take in nutrients.
 Potting soils are generally adjusted to meet this neutral rating.

-Disclosure: Some of the links below are Amazon affiliate links, which means I earn a commission if you make a purchase using my link.
+Disclosure: Some of the links below are affiliate links, which means I earn a commission if you make a purchase using my link.
 This is at no additional cost to you.
 These products are only being included to make this article more helpful.

 What to Look for in Pepper Soil